-WBC is committed to becoming a listening, responsive council that enables residents to influence the design of services.
-It is conducting a residents' survey that will inform priorities with the community to ensure that the council is focussed on the issues that residents care about most.
+We are committed to becoming a listening, responsive council that enables our residents to influence the design of services.
+We are conducting a residents' survey that will inform our priorities with our community to ensure that we are focussed on the issues our residents care about most.